Creation of the Gods II: Demon Force: Plot

 Chanyu brings Ji Fa to Zhong, who refuses Ji Fa's plea to surrender and orders a massacre on Xiqi.
 Disgusted by Zhong's willingness to kill innocents, Chanyu helps Ji Fa escape imprisonment.
 Zhong pursues them, but Jiao holds him back, swearing to kill him if the invasion continues.
-Jiao reunites with Ji Fa, and Chanyu is accepted as a guest in Xiqi for saving Ji Fa, while The Grandmaster of Heaven grants Gongbao a gourd of Gu to kill Shou's remaining forces and resurrect them as obedient, undead soldiers.
+Jiao reunites with Ji Fa, and Chanyu is accepted as a guest in Xiqi for saving Ji Fa, while the Tongtian Cult Leader grants Gongbao a gourd of Gu to kill Shou's remaining forces and resurrect them as obedient, undead soldiers.

 Zhong cloaks Xiqi in darkness and summons floating mirrors that incapacitate anyone caught in their beams in a ritual; Chanyu's forces—now under Zhong's command—are protected by a sigil, allowing them to breach the city unimpeded, which Ziya recognises from a similar mark on Chanyu.
 Ziya realizes that Zhong is after him and the Scroll; Chanyu bargained with Zhong to bring Ziya and the Scroll in exchange for sparing Xiqi, allowing himself to be captured by Chanyu and brought to Zhong's altar.
 Ziya indicates Zhong's location to Ji Fa with a flare.

 At the altar, Ji Fa prepares to kill Zhong as he completes the ritual to wipe out everyone affected by his mirrors; conversely, this will also eliminate everyone protected by his sigil—including Chanyu.
 After defeating Zhong's qilin, Chanyu helps Ji Fa kill Zhong, stopping the ritual and returning Ji Fa's allies to consciousness as Zhong's troops and Chanyu dissipate.

-In several credits scenes, Jiao travels alone back to Zhaoge to kill Shou, but is halted by the Grandmaster and his disciples Yunxiao, Qiongxiao and Bixiao; Gongbao meets Zhong to collect his head according to the King's orders, leading an army of Gu soldiers onto Xiqi.
-The Grandmaster raises a brainwashed Jiao from a pool of mercury, presenting him to Shou and Daji as their puppet.
+Jiao travels alone back to Zhaoge to kill Shou, but is halted by the Tongtian Leader; Gongbao meets Zhong to collect his head according to the King's orders, leading an army of Gu soldiers onto Xiqi.
+The Tongtian Leader raises a brainwashed Jiao from a pool of mercury, presenting him to Shou and Daji as their puppet.